jasonmacduffie/isles-of-maga/races.md

 ### Diabols

-Diabols are the result of the corrupting influence of Seditionum, either directly or by having two Diabol parents.
+Diabols are the result of the corrupting influence of Seditionum, either directly from infection by a Soulhaunt or by having two Diabol parents.
 They are rare to the point of being legendary, and are more likely to be kill-on-sight than the Orc-aligned races.
 They have various features typical of images of devils such as grey or red skin, horns, and tails.
 Diabols tend to congregate in communes dedicated to worshipping Seditionum.